Anodynous/stenogotchi/README.md

 9. Install Stenogotchi dependencies

-10. Configure Plover and Stenogotchi to start at boot
+10. Configure Plover and Stenogotchi to start at boot.
     * Using dietpi-config enable automatic login of root to the local terminal
     * Automatically start the Stenogotchi and X server at boot